 When you spend time writing, editing, scheduling, and producing content for your brand, you want to make sure that it is actually doing its job or you will end up wasting all that time.
-My 3 step content creation process allows you to create regular content easily while keeping the bigger picture in mind so that it actually works for your brand.
+My simple 3 step content creation process allows you to create regular content easily while keeping the bigger picture in mind so that it actually works for your brand.

-Map out your strategy
+Step 1: Map out your strategy

 Once you set your goal and focus for the month, start by writing in any promotions that you know you’ll need to talk about on certain days.
 Then determine what your blog or podcast topic will be for each week.
 I use my blog as my big piece of content each week and then use that blog post to generate related content for emails and social media so figuring those out first helps me map out the rest of the content.

-Write the content
+Step 2: Write and produce the content

 Now that you’ve mapped out your content for the month and you know what you need to write, you can batch write your content for easier content creation.
 By doing this, you’ll be more likely to get in a flow of writing and be able to produce your content quicker.
 Plus, since you’ve already taken the time to strategically think through your content, you won’t end up staring at a blinking cursor and can hit the ground running on your writing instead.

-Start by writing those key content pieces (blog posts, emails, podcasts – whatever it may be for you, and then use that content to create your smaller items (like social media posts) based on what you already laid out in your marketing calendar for the month.
+Start by writing those key content pieces (blog posts, emails, podcasts – whatever it may be for you) and then use that content to create your smaller items (like social media posts) based on what you already laid out in your marketing calendar for the month.

-Implement and follow-through
+Step 3: Implement and engage

 Don’t skimp on this part because engaging with your audience and your content is just as important as the strategy behind it.
 It won’t do any good to put in the time mapping out all of your content and writing all those posts if you don’t follow through.

-Utilize marketing campaigns
+Bonus: Utilize marketing campaigns